Information about Camunda’s Virtual Employee Stock Option Plan (“VSOP”).

 Who can get Virtual Shares?

-Every Camunda employee will be offered virtual shares (except part time employees, working students, and interns).
+Every Camunda employee will be offered virtual shares (except part time employees, employees on a fixed term contract up to 12 months, working students, and interns).

 The number of shares offered will depend on the job role, job family, and job grade.

 Job Role: A specific job that somebody holds.
 It’s determined by applying the job grade to a job family which typically leads to a certain title.

 Job Family: Job Families encompass a group of job roles that are similar in the field/profession of the work and core accountabilities.